 - Avoid if: You're flying long-haul international, except to/from New York

 - Distance to the 1st Arrondissement: A 25-minute taxi will cost about $45.
 You can take the RER train to the metro, which will take about an hour and cost about $15.
 There's also a bus, which takes about 30 minutes and costs roughly $10.

-Located just eight miles south of Paris and easily accessible by commuter train, Orly International Airport is, for many passengers, a less-stressful option than CDG.
-It processes millions of travelers a year (33.1 million in 2018) but somehow feels less frantic on an average day than CDG does.
+Located just ten miles south of Paris and easily accessible by commuter train, Orly International Airport is, for many passengers, a less-stressful option than CDG.
+It processes millions of travelers a year (31.9 million in 2019) but somehow feels less frantic on an average day than CDG does.
 Plus, it takes significantly less time to get to and from central Paris from Orly, making it an attractive option for those who find ground transportation to be tricky and overwhelming.

 Orly is a secondary hub for Air France, which operates many of its domestic and European flights from this airport, as well as long-haul international flights from New York City's JFK Airport.
 A number of other airlines offer flights to and from other European destinations, include budget carriers Vueling and easyJet.

-There are two terminals at Orly: South and West.
+There are four terminals: 1, 2, 3, 4, that are all connected.
 While Orly's shopping and restaurant offerings are less substantial than those found at CDG, it's still considerable.
 Whether you want a quick sandwich or a formal sit-down meal complete with wine pairings, the airport's numerous bars, restaurants, and eateries offer a wide variety of options.